TheRealFREDP3D/My-Writeups/Brute It/Brute It.md

 Let's see how we can solve this room together.

 > [!info]
-> You wont, find direct answer to the questions here.
-I am not a big fan of this kind of writeups.
-I'll detail my methodology and tough process at the time of writing this.
-There are surely dozens other solutions.
+> I detail my methodology and tough process at the time of writing this.
+There are surely dozens more other solutions.

 ## Start the machine